 Despite that blep fans believe that cats are the only animals capable of blepping, I believe that most pets can blep.
 Bleps is a normal act is most animals.
 However, in some cases, blepping could be an indication of an underlying medical condition.

-Therefore, you should ensure to know your normal at-rest position of your pet to as to identify if there are any abnormal bleeping that could require medical attention.
+Therefore, you should ensure to know the normal at-rest position of your pet so as to identify if there are any abnormal bleeping that could require medical attention.

 A normal blep may happen because a cat or dog’s tongue is too big for its mouth such that it sticks out for increased comfort.
 Read Also: Flea Treatment for Kittens.
 However, a blep could also happen because of face, teeth, or jaw damage.
 In such a case, the pet’s mouth cannot comfortably hold the tongue, and thus, it will stick out.
 What is blep in pets (cats and dogs)?